htlin222/yanki-mcp-server/README.md

 # Anki MCP Server

 An MCP server implementation that connects to a locally running Anki, providing card review and creation.
+This is a fork of [scorzeth/anki-mcp-server](https://github.com/scorzeth/anki-mcp-server) with date-based organization features.

 This server is designed to work with the [Anki desktop app](https://apps.ankiweb.net/) and the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on.